How to type the at sign (@) on PC and Mac: the ultimate guide and all the tricks

 • Italian keyboard: Option (⌥) + ò

-On most MacBook, MacBook Air, MacBook Pro, and Magic Keyboard laptops, the most common Spanish keyboard combination is Option (⌥) + 2.
-On models with English keyboard, Shift + 2.
+On most MacBook laptops, MacBook Air, MacBook Pro, and Magic Keyboards, the most common combination for a Spanish keyboard is Option (⌥) + 2.
+On models with an English keyboard, it's Shift + 2.

-Can't find the @ symbol on your Mac?
-If the above combination doesn't work, you probably have a different keyboard layout selected (for example, US English on a physical Spanish keyboard).
-Check the settings from the Apple menu → System Preferences → Keyboard → Input Sources.
+Can't get the @ symbol to appear on your Mac?
+If the combination mentioned doesn't work, you probably have a different keyboard layout selected (for example, US English on a Spanish physical keyboard).
+Check the settings by going to Apple menu → System Settings → Keyboard → Input Sources .
 Add the correct language or toggle until you find the combination that matches your physical keyboard.

 Keyboard variants and combinations depending on the language

-The key combinations for the at sign can vary greatly depending on the language and country your keyboard is configured for.
-We compile the most frequent variants in the following table:
+The key combinations for the at symbol (@) can vary greatly depending on the language and country your keyboard is configured for.
+The most common variations are listed in the following table:

 Keyboard type Combination for (@) Notes